Supermarket parking tickets

 Disability bays are another great cause of private parking tickets – see our article here.

 So, what should you do if you receive a parking ticket from Tesco, Asda, Sainsbury’s, Aldi, or Morrisons?
-Firstly, if you think it’s been issued unfairly, tell the shop – ask to speak to the manager and tell them – quite often they can get the ticket rescinded.
+Firstly, if you think it’s been issued unfairly, tell the shop – ask to speak to the manager and tell them – quite often they can get the ticket cancelled – have a look at our piece on secret cancellation clauses.
 From the shop’s perspective it’s much more important to keep you as a customer than to lose you over a parking ticket.
-If that fails, then read my site on how to deal with them, starting here…
+If that fails, then read my site on how to deal with them, starting here.

 Please note, some supermarkets use council-owned car parks, so you should look up specific advice on how to deal with these.